-The Royal Society of Architects in Wales is thrilled to announce the launch of an exciting new venture: a set of short films celebrating the richness, quality, and diversity of the built environment of Wales.
+The Royal Society of Architects in Wales is excited to announce the launch of their second series of short films celebrating the built environment of Wales, this time with particular emphasis on community, diversity and sustainability.

 This first series of films features: